mprot/msgpack-js/README.md

 ```

 ## Types
-Sometimes even a Javascript developer wants to have a little bit more type safety.
+Sometimes even a JavaScript developer wants to have a little bit more type safety.
 In this situation specific types could be passed to the `encode` and `decode` functions.
 If the object or the binary data has an incompatible type, an error will be thrown.

 The following types are supported:
 * `Nil` for null values,